 Damages.
 A specific sum of money that a party is legally obligated to pay to another as compensation for injury.

 Deductible.
 The amount you must pay before your insurance coverage begins paying.
-For example, if you have a $250 deductible and a loss of $800, you pay the first $250 and the insurance company pays the remaining $550.
+For example, If you had a $250 deductible and a loss of $800, you'd pay the first $250 and the insurance company pays the remaining $550.
 If the loss were only $250, you would pay the entire amount and the insurance company would pay nothing.

 Depreciation.
 The gradual loss of value of an asset (e.g., your car) through increasing age: natural wear and tear, deterioration, or damage, even though the item may retain or even increase its replacement value due to inflation.